Leadership & Management 3 Quality Care, Operational Performance & Change

-This 6-week on-line course focuses on the practical application of theory and evidence for leading/managing effective and efficient clinical teams.
-Content will specifically address fiscal and operational needs of high functioning clinical teams.
-It is designed to meet the needs of those starting careers in or aspiring towards leadership positions in healthcare.
+This 9-week online course focuses on the practical application of theory and evidence on the leader/manager’s role in optimizing quality care and, leading quality improvement, change, and operational performance of clinical teams.
+It is designed to meet the needs of those starting careers in/or aspiring towards leadership positions in healthcare.
 The context within which the leader/manager functions, may include acute care, community, primary health care, and/or long-term care; and the leader/manager’s clients may include frontline health care professionals, unregulated professionals and support staff, and patients and their families.
 Participants will explore a wide variety of situations, and common issues encountered in these roles.

 The course includes: